Several federal laws govern how institutions of higher education, including Butler, address sexual misconduct. These laws include:

 Title IX of the Education Amendments of 1972 states, “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving financial assistance.”

 Title IX prohibits discrimination on the basis of sex in all schools that receive federal financial assistance.
 It requires schools to take steps to prevent such discrimination and to appropriately address incidents of discrimination that occur on their campuses.
 Sexual harassment and sexual assault are considered to be forms of discrimination on the basis of sex under Title IX.

+Questions about Title IX’s application to Butler University can be directed to the Title IX Coordinator and/or the U.S. Department of Education.
 The U.S. Department of Education Office for Civil Rights provides guidance on and enforces Title IX.
 For more information, please visit the U.S. Department of Education's Title IX page.